john-a-flinn/JohnFlinn.github.io/projects/3d-wizards.md

   - Postgres
   - Html/CSS
   - GitHub
-summary: "A store for 3d-Wizards company that my team developed in ICS 314."
+summary: "A store website for 3D-Wizards, a company project developed by my team during the ICS 314 course."
 ---

 3D-Wizards was my first experience working on a group coding project.
 The implementation involved taking an order from the store or a custom request, adding it to the cart, and then transferring it to a PostgreSQL database upon checkout.
 This site was deployed on Vercel and is still functional as of 12/19.
 My contribution to the project included designing and developing the custom order page and its associated features.